extreal-dev/Extreal.Integration.AssetWorkflow.Addressables.Test/README.md

-# Extreal.Integration.AssetWorkflow.Addressables.Test
+﻿# Extreal.Integration.AssetWorkflow.Addressables.Test

 ## How to test

 ### Initialization

-1. Enable Hosting in Addressables Hosting window (`Window > AssetManagement > Addressables > Hosting`).
-1. If Hosting is unable to be enabled, do the following.
-    1. Change Port number.
+1. Build asset bundle
-    1. Remove all files in `ServerData/StandaloneWindows64/` and `ServerData/Save/`
+    1. Remove all files except .gitignore in `ServerData/StandaloneWindows64/` and `ServerData/Save/`, If there are files in the directory.
     1. Run `Build > New Build > Test Encrypt Build Script` in Addressables Groups window (`Window > AssetManagement > Addressables > Groups`).
     1. Remove the file that starts with "acquisition".
     1. Move all files in `ServerData/StandaloneWindows64/` to `ServerData/Save/`
     1. Change the color of CubeMaterial in `Assets/Tests/Materials/`
     1. Run `Build > New Build > Test Encrypt Build Script` in Addressables Groups window again.
     1. Remove the file that starts with "acquisition".
+1. Enable Hosting in Addressables Hosting window (`Window > AssetManagement > Addressables > Hosting`).
+    1. If Hosting is unable to be enabled, Change port number and Build asset bundle again.
+1. Change `Play Mode Script` in Addressables Groups to `Use Existing Build (Windows)`.

 ### Code coverage measurement